-As discussed under "-Employment Agreements" above, the employment agreements of each of Messrs.
-Thomson and Pitofsky and Ms. Panuccio provide for certain payments and benefits upon their respective separations from the Company.
-In addition, the KRM Letter Agreement contains certain termination provisions relating to Mr. K.R.
-Murdoch's performance-based annual bonus and PSUs.
+The employment agreements of Mr. Thomson, Ms. Panuccio and Mr. Pitofsky provide for certain payments and benefits upon their respective separations from the Company.
+In addition, a letter agreement with Mr. K.R.
+Murdoch contains certain termination provisions relating to his performancebased annual bonus and outstanding equity awards.
 These provisions are summarized below.
+Furthermore, the Company's equity award agreements include certain termination-related vesting provisions.